Arts, Media, and Communication

 ENTRY LEVEL

-With CCCTC, start a career right after high school
+Start a career right after high school with CCCTC experience:

 TECHNICAL LEVEL

-CCCTC and a 2-year associates degree or trade school degree
+Build on CCCTC skills with a 2-year associate degree or trade school:

 PROFESSIONAL LEVEL